The lanyard in this free sewing tutorial is double sided so you can use two coordinating fabrics to make it twice as nice!

 Sew the strips together using a 1/4" seam allowance.

 Press the seam allowance open, and then fold the top and bottom edges to the center so they just touch the seam allowance edges.
 Press.

-Insert the strip of felt inside one of the folded sides.
+Insert the strip of felt (or other stabilizer) inside one of the folded sides.
 It doesn't matter which side... it should fit perfectly.
 Refold the strip and pin about every 6".